-1.0 Applications and Qualifications
+Applications and Qualifications

-Pilotage Exemption Certificates (PEC's) for the Port of Larne Pilotage District will be granted by Larne Harbour Limited (the Competent Harbour Authority) to persons who are Masters or bona fide First Mates of ships, subject to their fitness and qualifications both by experience and examination.
+Pilotage Exemption Certificates (PEC's) for the Port of Larne Pilotage District will be granted by Larne Harbour Limited (the Competent Harbour Authority) to persons who are bona fide Deck Officers of ships, subject to their fitness and qualifications both by experience and examination.

-Note: "Bona fide First Mate" means the person signed on the ship's articles or employed on the vessel, who will take command in the event of the Master being indisposed.
+Note: "Bona fide Deck Officer" means a person signed on the ship's articles as a Deck Officer and holding an appropriate OOW Certificate of Competency.

-The following conditions must be satisfied before a PEC will be issued to Master or bona fide First Mate for any vessel:
+The following conditions must be satisfied before a PEC will be issued to a Deck Officer for any vessel:

-- a) Applicants must hold a valid STCW certificate of competency appropriate for the capacity in which he/she serves and valid for the vessel(s) in which the PEC will be used. - b) Applicants must notify LHL of their intention to undertake qualifying trips in advance of starting the process.
+- a) Certification: Applicants must hold a valid STCW certificate of competency appropriate for the capacity in which he/she serves and valid for the vessel(s) in which the PEC will be used. - b) Notification: Applicants must notify LHL of their intention to undertake qualifying trips in advance of starting the process.
 No credit will be given for trips undertaken prior to the notification. - c) Tripping: A minimum of 12 trips in and 12 trips out to and from any berth within the Pilotage District.
-At least 50% must be undertaken during the hours of darkness.
-Such tripping to be completed throughout the 12 months immediately prior to application. - d) 2 acts of pilotage (1 inward, 1 outward) will be onboard assessment acts.
-Assessment acts will be undertaken with an authorised PEC Holder (the assessor) for the vessel for which the PEC is sought or an authorised Harbour Pilot. - e) Assessment: The PEC candidate will be responsible for ensuring that the Confirmation Form is completed by the assessor and is forwarded to the Harbour Office prior to the oral examination. - f) Applicants must be capable of communicating effectively using the English language, by VHF radio. - g) LPC Visit: Candidates must have visited LARNE PORT CONTROL within the preceding month prior to the examination and be fully conversant with the port's procedures within the pilotage district.
-They must ensure that the Confirmation Form is signed by the Duty Marine Officer. - h) Familiarisation trip: Each candidate will complete a familiarisation trip of the harbour on board a tug and, if possible, attend a berthing of a ship.
-They must ensure that the Confirmation Form is signed by the tug master.
+Any such tripping should be completed in a range of weather and tidal conditions and at least 50% of the trips must be undertaken during the hours of darkness.
+Qualifying trips should be undertaken in the 12 months immediately prior to application. - d) Assessment; 2 acts of pilotage (1 inward, 1 outward) will be onboard assessment acts.
+Assessment acts will be undertaken with a Senior Master (the Assessor), who should also be an authorised PEC Holder for the vessel for which the PEC is sought, or an Authorised Pilot.
+The PEC candidate will be responsible for ensuring that the Confirmation Form is completed by the assessor and is forwarded to the Harbour Office prior to the oral examination. - e) Language: Applicants must be capable of communicating effectively using the English language, by VHF radio. - f) LPC Visit: Candidates must have visited Larne Port Control within the preceding month prior to the examination and be fully conversant with the port's procedures within the pilotage district.
+They must ensure that the Confirmation Form is signed by the Duty Marine Officer. - g) Familiarisation trip: Each candidate will complete a familiarisation trip of the harbour on board a tug and, if possible, attend a berthing of a ship.
+They must ensure that the Confirmation Form is signed by the tug skipper.